Updated and refreshed 11/08/2020

-As new cars come out every year, it’s easy to forget that many models went into production before we were even born.
-We chart the history of five of the most iconic cars that are still being produced today, with a glimpse of what they look like then and now.
+As new cars come out every year, it’s easy to forget that many models went into production before many people were even born.
+Age Co charts the history of the most iconic cars that are still being produced today, with a glimpse of what they look like then and now.

 The first Fiat 500 was released in 1957 and was known as the “Cinquecento” (Italian for five-hundred).
 This pocket-sized vehicle was the original “city car”.
 It was small enough to negotiate ancient streets and park in the tiniest of spots.
 The first model started life as a 9-foot long two-seater, with rear-hinged “suicide doors” and a canvas fold-back roof.
 In the late 1950s the fabric roof was replaced with an all-metal fixed roof.
 It also had better fuel economy.
 Fiat also added of-the-era upgrades like ashtrays and a widescreen-washer pump.